-I'm just wondering if, Mr. Chairman, through you the minister can tell us how the Department of Education plans to address that issue with the development of the new standardized curriculum.
+I'm just wondering if, Mr. Chairman, through you, the minister can tell us how the Department of Education plans to address that issue with the development of the new standardized curriculum.
 Thank you, Mr. Chairman.

-Chairman: Ma'na.
-If you can answer that in terms of student achievements, if it is related there.
+Chairman (interpretation): Thank you. (interpretation ends) If you can answer that in terms of student achievements, if it is related there.
 Minister Gross.